-Our School Chaplain, Mrs M Ratnayake's role is to support students and staff on a personal level and to help everyone integrate the Christian ethos of our School into every aspect of life and learning, contributing to a caring, positive and supportive learning environment.
+Our School Chaplain’s role is to support students and staff on a personal level and to help everyone integrate the Christian ethos of our School into every aspect of life and learning, contributing to a caring, positive and supportive learning environment.

-We have so much to learn from each other and we aim to promote an atmosphere of listening and learning to each other from wherever our neighbour is at on their faith journey, so respect, understanding and good relationships are built between us.
+We have so much to learn from each other and we aim to promote an atmosphere of listening to and learning from each other from wherever our neighbour is at on their faith journey, so respect, understanding and good relationships are built between us.

-Each week our School explores a different spiritual theme in form time and in assemblies.
+Each week our School explores a different spiritual theme in form time and through assemblies.
 These are explored in many varied and creative ways by staff and students who contribute to that special time in the morning that is set apart for reflection on our lives and spiritual development.
 We are supported by our local churches.
-Clergy and church youth workers who regularly contribute to assemblies and Eucharists.
+Clergy and church youth workers regularly contribute to assemblies and chaplaincy activities.

-Please find below details for our School Chaplain:
+Please find below details for our School Chaplain, Mrs Ratnayake:

 Tel: 01932 778642

 Our School's foundation is part of the London Diocesan Board for Schools, the educational arm of the London Diocese.
 Further information can be found on their website http://schools.london.anglican.org/

 Our School also has a chapel called ‘The Bishop's Building' where assemblies and chaplaincy activities take place.
 Our School Chaplain's office is also located in the Bishop's Building.
 Students and staff of all faiths, or none, are warmly invited to participate in and receive support from the Chaplain and the Christian based groups we facilitate in School.